What is tinea versicolor?

-Doctors can diagnose tinea versicolor with simple skin tests.
-In one type of test, your doctor scrapes off some loose skin cells he or she believes are infected with tinea versicolor.
-This skin sample is examined under a microscope for the presence of yeast cells.
+Healthcare providers can diagnose tinea versicolor with simple skin tests.
+In one type of test, your healthcare provider scrapes off loose skin cells they believe are infected with tinea versicolor.
+This skin sample is examined under a microscope for yeast cells.

-Your doctor may also examine your skin using a Wood lamp.
+Your healthcare provider may also examine your skin using a Wood lamp.
 This device uses ultraviolet (UV) light to illuminate your skin.
 Areas of skin where tinea versicolor is present look yellow-green under the UV light.

 Management and Treatment